Indian Air Force: Border disputes and changes in the IAF (1962–1971)

 After the 1965 war, the IAF underwent a series of changes to improve its capabilities.
 In 1966, the Para Commandos regiment was created.
 To increase its logistics supply and rescue operations ability, the IAF inducted 72 HS 748s which were built by Hindustan Aeronautics Limited (HAL) under licence from Avro.
 India started to put more stress on indigenous manufacture of fighter aircraft.
 As a result, HAL HF-24 Marut, designed by the famed German aerospace engineer Kurt Tank, were inducted into the air force.
 HAL also started developing an improved version of the Folland Gnat, known as HAL Ajeet.
 At the same time, the IAF also started inducting Mach 2 capable Soviet MiG-21 and Sukhoi Su-7 fighters.

 Bangladesh Liberation War (1971)

 By late 1971, the intensification of the independence movement in East Pakistan lead to the Bangladesh Liberation War between India and Pakistan.
-On 22 November 1971, 10 days before the start of a full-scale war, four PAF F-86 Sabre jets attacked Indian and Mukti Bahini positions at Garibpur, near the international border.
-Two of the four PAF Sabres were shot down and one damaged by the IAF's Folland Gnats.
+On 22 November 1971, 10 days before the start of a full-scale war, four PAF F-86 Sabre jets attacked Indian and Mukti Bahini positions at Garibpur, near the international border, however, Two of the four PAF Sabres were shot down and one damaged by the IAF's Folland Gnats.
 On 3 December, India formally declared war against Pakistan following massive preemptive strikes by the PAF against Indian Air Force installations in Srinagar, Ambala, Sirsa, Halwara and Jodhpur.
-However, the IAF did not suffer significantly because the leadership had anticipated such a move and precautions were taken.
+However, the strikes failed, as the IAF did not suffer any significant damage because of advance intelligence, and the leadership had anticipated such a move and precautions were taken.
 The Indian Air Force was quick to respond to Pakistani air strikes, following which the PAF carried out mostly defensive sorties.